ekoops/domain_adaptive_visual_object_detection/README.md

 # Domain Adaptive Visual Object Detection

-This is the reference repository for the [paper](link paper)
+This is the reference repository for the [paper](domain_adaptive_visual_object_detection.pdf)

-## Requirements
+## Colab notebook
-- DA IMLEMENTARE
-- Python 3.5+
-- Chainer 3.0+
-- ChainerCV 0.8
-- Cupy 2.0+
-- OpenCV 3+
-- Matplotlib

-Please install all the libraries using `pip install -r requirements.txt`.
+The Colab notebook used in this work is available [here](progettoML.ipynb).
+Notice that, in order to replicate this work on the Colab platform, the instructions available in [Usage](#usage) regarding folders and symlinks creation or environment variables definition, has to be adapted with appropriate actions on colab notebook and on the connected drive.

 ## Usage